haganbt/pepp/README.md

 If ```NODE_ENV``` is not specified, the ```demo``` config file will be used i.e.load the ```/config/demo.js``` config file.

+### Config File Directory

+The directory from which config files are loaded by setting the ```NODE_CONFIG_DIR```.
+This can be a full path from your root directory, or a relative path from the process if the value begins with ./ or ../.

 ## Config Options
 Below is a summary of all supported config options.